tum-ens/urbs/doc/implementdoc/sets.rst

 ====

-Since urbs is a linear optimization model with many objects (e.g variables, parameters), it is reasonable to use sets to define the groups of objects.
+Since urbs is a linear optimization model with many objects (e.g. variables, parameters), it is reasonable to use sets to define the groups of objects.
 With the usage of sets, many facilities are provided, such as understanding the main concepts of the model.
 Many objects are represented by various sets, therefore sets can be easily used to check whether some object